Main content

 Shu Uemura Art of Hair Awa Volume Hair Mousse

 Fun fact: “Awa” in Shu Uemura Art of Hair’s Awa Volume Mousse stands for “bubble” in Japanese.
 The circular shape represents this hair mousse's ability to create maximum volume and a soft finish.
-Finer-haired folks will want to scoop this right up and never look back.
+Finer-haired folks will want to scoop this one up ASAP.

 Use our salon locator to get professionally styled at a salon near you.
-Don’t forget to bookmark Hair.com for all the latest hair trends, tutorials, and products.
+And for personalized haircare advice, be sure to take our Hair Quiz.